Pandemic Accord Talks Heading For Extra Time - UrduPoint

 But member states are considering a proposal to pause and resume the current session between April 29 and May 10, according to a document seen by AFP.

+However, some European countries are not prepared to go beyond May 3 in order to square any agreement with their respective capitals.

-If accepted, the Intergovernmental Negotiating Body (INB) bureau conducting the talks would draw up a new draft text by April 18, with the hope of finally securing a consensus.
+If more talks go ahead, the Intergovernmental Negotiating Body (INB) bureau conducting the talks would draw up a new draft text by April 18, with the hope of finally securing a consensus.

+The current draft has ballooned from 30 pages to nearly 100.
+Some quarters are suggesting the INB boil it down to around 20.

+"It's just too long.
+It's too detailed and too broad.
+Agreeing on 30 pages with such a level of uncertainty in such a short time is impossible," the Western diplomat said.

+"It's about having the courage to be short.
+That is more ambitious than 100 pages of text with a lot of elements that don't make a real difference."

-Campaign groups attending open sessions of the talks have warned that the pressure to secure a deal could lead to a watered-down text.
+Campaign groups have warned that the pressure to secure a deal could lead to a watered-down text.

 "There is of course concern that major divides in substantive issues... could leave us with the lowest common denominator," said Rachael Crockett of the Drugs for Neglected Diseases Initiative (DNDi).